Communist Party of India (Marxist): Presence in states and politics

-As of 2025, the CPI(M) heads the state government in Kerala.
-Pinarayi Vijayan is Chief Minister of Kerala.
-In Tamil Nadu it has 2 MLAs and in the Government with SPA coalition led by M. K. Stalin.
+As of 2026, In Tamil Nadu it has 2 MLAs and provides confidence and supply to TVK government led by Joseph C.Vijay.
 The Left Front under CPI(M) governed West Bengal for an uninterrupted 34 years (1977–2011) and Tripura for 30 years, including 25 uninterrupted years between 1993 and 2018.
 The 34 years of Left Front rule in West Bengal is the longest-serving democratically elected communist-led government in the world.
 CPI(M) currently has three MPs in Lok Sabha.
 CPI(M)'s highest tally was in 2004 when it got 5.66% of votes polled in and it had 43 MPs.
 It won 42.31% on an average in the 69 seats it contested.
 It supported the new Indian National Congress-led United Progressive Alliance government, but without becoming a part of it.
 On 9 July 2008, it formally withdrew support from the UPA government explaining this by differences about the Indo-US nuclear deal and the IAEA Safeguards Agreement in particular.